 Kyle Farmbry is an Associate Professor in the School of Public Affairs and Administration (SPAA) and Associate Dean of the Gradute School-Newark at Rutgers University-Newark.
 Prior to joining the faculty of Rutgers, Farmbry taught at The University of Texas at San Antonio in San Antonio, Texas, San Diego State University in San Diego, California and Grand Valley State University in Grand Rapids, Michigan.
 He has also served as a visiting lecturer at the University of Gdansk in Gdansk, Poland, Benxi University in Benxi, China, and for the municipality of Orastie, Romania.

-Dr. Farmbry currently serves as a member of the editorial board of Public Administration Review and has served as a member of the national councils of The American Society for Public Administration and the National Association of Schools of Public Administration and Affairs.
+Farmbry currently serves as a member of the editorial board of Public Administration Review and has served as a member of the national councils of The American Society for Public Administration and the National Association of Schools of Public Affairs and Administration.

-In February of 2009, Dr. Farmbry’s book Administration and The Other: Explorations of Diversity and Marginalization in the Political Administrative State was published by Rowman and Littlefield.
+In February of 2009, Farmbry’s book, Administration and The Other: Explorations of Diversity and Marginalization in the Political Administrative State, was published by Rowman and Littlefield.
 Other recent work includes an article that appeared in November 2005 in the journal Public Administration Review on institutional development and lands claims issues in South Africa, and one that appeared in the December, 2007 issue of the Journal of Public Affairs Education on diversifying the academic pipeline.
 He latest book explores risk and crisis management.